faradillahnh/oak/azhari-dwiatmoko.md

 As, I'll try my best in order to be the best version of me, so you won't regret oneday :) semangat :)
 It's hard but worth it. :)

-A bunch of thank for you
+A bunch of thank for you, I'll keep waiting inshaAllah

 See you, on the day when I can have conversation all the day long as long I want. :D